google/starthinker/README.md

 Every directory contains a README.me file.
 These are instructions for how to use the code in that directory.
 General structure ofthe code is:

-- [/deploy.sh](/deploy.sh) - a micro UI for setting up credentials, and running recipes on a schedule
+- [/install](install/) - Scripts for installing and deploying StarThinker.
-- [/setup.sh](setup.sh) - source this to set up python paths to run commands using this framework.
+- [/starthinker/config.py](starthinker/config.py) - global settings covering buffer size, cloud credentials, and production vs debug.
-- [/config.py](config.py) - global settings covering buffer size, cloud paths, and production vs debug.
+- [/starthinker/util](starthinker/util/) - Low level library wrappers around Google API with helpers to handle common errors.
-- [/util](util/) - Low level library wrappers around Google API with helpers to handle common errors.
+- [/starthinker/task](starthinker/task/) - Handlers for each task specified in a JSON recipe.
-- [/task](task/) - Handlers for each task specified in a JSON recipe.
+- [/starthinker/gtech](starthinker/gtech/) - complete solution templates provided by Google gTech, great starting point for ideas.
-- [/gtech](gtech/) - complete solution templates provided by Google gTech, great starting point for ideas.
+- [/starthinker/script](starthinker/script/) - command line for converting a recipe template into a client specific executable recipe
-- [/script](script/) - command line for converting a recipe template into a client specific executable recipe
+- [/starthinker/all](starthinker/all/) - command line for executing a recipe in its entirety
-- [/all](all/) - command line for executing a recipe in its entirety
+- [/starthinker/cron](starthinker/cron/) - command line for executing recipes on a schedule
-- [/cron](cron/) - command line for executing recipes on a schedule
+- [/starthinker/auth](starthinker/auth/) - command line for testing user credential setup
-- [/auth](auth/) - command line for testing user credential setup
+- [/starthinker_ui](starthinker/starthinker_ui/) - browser based UI powered by Django

 ## What are some common terms?